davidrhoden/davidrhoden-basic-netlify/timeline/kuder-test.md

 That I matched pretty strongly with "interior decorator", male or female, probably raised some eyebrows.
 It makes you wonder what they were testing for, really.
 My high match with female "Dean of Women" is also a head-scratcher.

 Maybe I should have been a "Psych., Clinical", I ranked really high for it.
 I think I would have liked that except for my basic on/off switch of empathy: I don't care or I'm all in.
 Might be tough in a clinical setting.
+That, or I would have just eaten all the pills.

 I don't know who made the pencil notes, maybe a school advisor.
 They suggested I major in English or Art, what a surprise.
 (In college I begged to quit being an English major and switch to Architecture because I just thought I knew enough English, I spoke it every day.
 I didn't quit English, in the end.
 I just made terrible grades.
 I wish I had studied art, actually.)